Root Canal Therapy

 After treatment, we may place a temporary filling to protect your tooth until your restoration is complete.
 Your tooth may feel sensitive for the first few days.
 This discomfort may be relieved with over-the-counter or prescribed pain medications, as directed.
 Avoid chewing on the treated tooth until you have your full restoration.
 If a problem occurs, contact 906 Family Dentistry.

 Root canal therapy can help preserve your tooth for a lifetime.
 Contact our office today for a consultation with Drs.
-Heidelberger, Anderson and Farbod.
+Heidelberger and Anderson.